From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Introduction

 \section{Introduction}

-This paper introduces \emph{algebraic racks}, which are pointed racks internal to the category of schemes of finite type over a field $k$.
-We show that affine algebraic racks provide a solution to a version of the well-known \emph{coquecigrue} problem for Leibniz algebras over arbitrary fields $k$.
+This paper introduces analogues of algebraic groups called \emph{rack schemes} (resp.\ \emph{algebraic racks}), which are racks (resp.\ pointed racks) internal to the category of schemes of finite type over a ground field $k$.
+We show that affine algebraic racks provide a solution to a version of the well-known \emph{coquecigrue} problem for left and right Leibniz algebras over arbitrary fields $k$ (see Theorem \ref{thm:main}).
+We also use rack schemes to construct solutions to the Yang--Baxter equation in the categories of schemes, commutative $k$-algebras, and sets (see Sections \ref{sec:from3} and \ref{subsec:yb-ol}).

-Loday's \cite{loday} original version of the \emph{coquecigrue} problem from 1993 seeks algebraic structures on smooth manifolds that differentiate to Leibniz algebras in a way that recovers the Lie group--Lie algebra correspondence. \emph{Leibniz algebras} are vector spaces $\q$ equipped with a bilinear mapping $[\cdot,\cdot]\colon \q\times\q\to\q$ called the \emph{Leibniz bracket} that satisfies the derivation form of the Jacobi identity

-Bloh \cite{bloh} introduced Leibniz algebras in 1965 to generalize Lie algebras, which are precisely those Leibniz algebras whose Leibniz bracket is alternating.
-See \cite{leibniz} for an introduction to Leibniz algebras.
+Loday's \cite{loday} original version of the \emph{coquecigrue} problem from 1993 seeks algebraic structures on smooth manifolds that differentiate to Leibniz algebras in a way that recovers the Lie group--Lie algebra correspondence.
+Bloh \cite{bloh} introduced Leibniz algebras in 1965 to generalize Lie algebras.